vuejs-translations/docs-pl/src/guide/essentials/template-refs.md

 <div class="composition-api">

-When `ref` is used inside `v-for`, the corresponding ref should contain an Array value, which will be populated with the elements after mount:

 Gdy `ref` jest używane wewnątrz `v-for`, odpowiednia referencja powinna zawierać wartość tablicy, która zostanie wypełniona elementami po zamontowaniu:

 ```vue